EMI License in Lithuania

 - A document confirming the payment of a stamp duty for license issue

-- A program of operations describing the type of services to be provided (as specified in Annex 6 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions)
+- A specific program of operations, which shall include a description of the type of services to be offered, according to the model in Annex 6 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions.
+A clear business plan, which shall detail the extent, scale, and type of electronic money services to be provided.

-- Documentary evidence of possessed minimum capital, such as a set of annual financial statements of the previous financial year, an extract from a public register specifying the registered capital, or a statement from a bank or licensed institution in Lithuania confirming your company’s deposited funds in a savings account
+- Documentary proof of possessed minimum capital, such as a copy of the annual financial statements of the previous financial year, an extract from a public register specifying the registered capital, or a statement from a bank or licensed institution in Lithuania, confirming your company’s deposited funds in a savings account;

-- A questionnaire on the operational risk of the EMI, including internal control mechanisms, information on outsourcing, and cybersecurity management (as specified in Annex 11 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions)
+- Questionnaire referring to the EMI’s operational risk, including information on internal control mechanisms, outsourcing and management of cybersecurity as provided for in Annex 11 to the Rules for the Issuing of Licenses to Electronic Money Institutions and Payment Institutions

-- Carefully prepare all the required information and documents
+- Accurately prepare all the needed information and documents

-- Pay the state levy to the national tax authority
+- To pay the state levy to the national tax authority

-- Submit the application package to the Bank of Lithuania
+- To file the application package to the Bank of Lithuania

 - The Supervision Service and other structural units of the Bank will verify and assess your documents

-- The authority will maintain regular communication and, if required, will set up meetings with representatives of the applying financial institution
+- The authority will maintain regular contact and, when necessary, create meetings with representatives of the applying financial institution.

-- The Supervision Service may submit comments, according to which your EMI will have to eliminate any highlighted shortcomings
+- The Supervision Service may send remarks based on which your EMI will have to get rid of any pointed deficiency.

 Also, lawyers from Regulated United Europe provide legal services for obtaining a Lithuania crypto license.